 As ILD progresses, the scarring of the lungs becomes worse and breathing becomes harder.

-Over time, this may make everyday activities feel challenging.
+Over time, this may make even the simplest everyday activities, like walking or eating, feel challenging.

-The earlier an accurate diagnosis is made, the earlier you and your doctor can evaluate your management options.
+The earlier an accurate diagnosis is made, the earlier you and your healthcare provider can evaluate your management options.

 Don’t brush off symptoms